akka/akka/CONTRIBUTING.md

 [List of Akka features marked as may change](http://doc.akka.io/docs/akka/current/common/may-change.html)

+## Java APIs

+Each feature in Akka must have an API for convenient usage from both Scala and Java, as we develop the Java APIs in a subset of Scala that is easy to use from Java there are ...

+When new APIs are added or existing ones are significantly changed such changes should have test coverage written in actual Java code.

+New APIs are mostly separated into a `scaladsl` and a `javadsl` subtree of packages to discern what APIs are for which language.
+In a few cases common types are shared between the two languages, but the general rule should be the separate packages style.
+Some of the existing APIs do not follow this pattern for historical reasons and it would be too big a change (especially given our binary compatibility guarantees) to introduce it (the untyped `akka.actor.ActorSystem` for example).

+#### Scala Java introperability checklist

+ * Where Java and Scala APIs are mixed, the Scaladoc for classes and methods should start with a `Scala API:` or `Java API:` to make it easy to discover which API it belongs to.
+ * Companion object factories, `apply`, are called `create` in the Java APIs.
+ * companion objects are only reachable from Java if the type they are companion to is not a trait
+ * standard library types should not be in the Java method signatures.
+Common ones:
+   * Scala `Duration` and `FiniteDuration` must be `java.time.duration`
+   * Scala function types, eg. `A => B` must be `java.util.Function` and friends
+   * `Future` must be `CompletionStage`
+   * `Option` must be `Optional`
+   * Scala collections must be corresponding Java collections
+   * `PartialFunction` is often replaced by builder style APIs to provide the same convenience
+ * Default parameter values does not work for Java, you have to manually provide overloads that introduce default values
+ * Lower type bounds `trait[T] { def method[U >: Something]: U }` does not work with Java and must be avoided

 ## Contributing new Akka Streams operators

 Documentation of Akka Streams operators is automatically enforced.